-On the Guernsey Income Tax Office website there are also various "stand alone" documents, separate to this publication, setting out Statements of Practice and Codes of Practice on various issues:
+On the Guernsey Income Tax Office website (www.gov.gg/tax under "Practitioners and technical information") there are also various "stand alone" documents, separate to this publication, setting out Statements of Practice and Codes of Practice on various issues:

 - Statement of Practice on keeping, maintaining and retaining records.

 - Statement of Practice on penalties for incorrect returns.

 - Complaints procedure.

 - Data protection.

 - Retirement Annuity Trust Schemes.